DevelopMizz/JS-Library/README.md

 JS-Object-Collections
-A place for Javascript useful JS OBject definnitions.
+A place for useful JavaScript object definnitions.